calebmallery/RhlI_manuscript_methods/genome_assembly_workflow.md

 	mv GCF_000014625.1_ASM1462v1_genomic.fna pa14_reference.fna
  > I like to rename the file to something more meaningful and easier for downstream use.

- Index the reference genome
+ Index the reference genome.

 	bwa index pa14_reference_genomic.fna

- Map trimmed reads to the reference genome
+ Map trimmed reads to the reference genome.

 	bwa mem pa14_reference.fna sample_R1_val_1.fq.gz sample_R2_val_2.fq.gz | samtools sort | samtools view -Sb -o sample_sorted.bam
 > Note: this command pipes to **`samtools`** twice - once to sort the reads and the next time to convert the output to binary format (SAM to BAM) and save the file.